 There is a gasp by Melinda Morris, Scot Patison, Jason Mincer, Doug Lehman, Dennis Penfield, Amy Panstigle and Katie Lehman, among the many others in the home room who heard him utter those words.

-Just then, the Vice Principal entered, leading the Fireman, Paramedics, Sheriff and local Police to the room.
+A moment later, the Vice Principal entered, leading the Fireman, Paramedics, Sheriff and local Police to the room.
 They began working on him, taking blood, checking his vitals, his heart rate beeping rapidly.

 “Why Miller?”
 Dennis asked, “Why do you always have to be an ass?”